-Dylan was open to seduction by this evil ideology.
+For various personal reasons Dylan was open to seduction by this evil ideology.
 Once he was seduced his will was taken captive by the Evil One and he acted with evil intention to call attention to his perceived plight of the white race in America.
 But his act had no redeeming quality, and that’s why it was evil.
 Evil is an intention to cause harm just for the sake of causing harm, not for the sake of achieving some greater good, no matter how delusional the intention may be.

 Dylan was welcomed by the pastor and members of Mother Emmanuel Church.
 He sat through a Bible study class and then calmly shot nine welcoming people at point blank range.
 That’s just plain evil.
 He was listening as Christians read and discussed the Bible.
 It was an activity that might have taken place in his own home congregation, although I doubt that he would have attended such a class.

 But it was apparent that words of Scripture and the experience of Christian fellowship, which are prized among Christians, meant nothing to him.
 He had totally abandoned that religious-cultural context.
 I suspect he has totally abandoned, if not renounced, the Christian faith.
-He might even regard Christianity as the source of Western society’s cultural corruption, as the Nazis and neo-Nazis have, what with Christianity’s love ethic and outreach to all people.
-The white supremacist ideology is anti-Christian as well as racist, implicitly if not explicitly—although there are many racists in Christian congregations.
+He might even regard Christianity as the source of Western society’s cultural corruption, as the Nazis did and as neo-Nazis have, what with Christianity’s love ethic and outreach to all people.
+The white supremacist ideology is anti-Christian as well as racist, implicitly if not explicitly—although there are many Bible-toting racists in Christian congregations.
 But it was Dylann Roof who pulled the trigger.

 Is Dylan evil?
-I don’t believe he’s beyond redemption.
+He was seduced by evil, but I don’t believe he’s beyond redemption.
 Members of the murder victims’ families have already graciously offered him forgiveness.
 But he was taken possession by evil forces that replaced the mind of Christ with an evil mind.
 This isn’t the kind of stuff secular people or the secular analysts are likely to talk about.
 But Christians need to be aware that our adversary the devil prowls around like a roaring lion seeking someone to devour, that sometimes the devil’s disguise is a seductive but evil ideology, and that we need to resist it, firm in our faith.

 Pastor Frank Senn